audiotool/manual/manuals/plugins/synthesizer/space.rst

 .. figure:: /images/space/10000201000002AD000001D4ED7CCDA82CFBD8C8.png
    :align: center

-   Figure 1.7: The Space's peak meter section.
+   The Space's peak meter section.

 1. **Peak meter**: This meter is 72 pixels long.
 Its green range covers levels from -42 dB to -18 dB, the yellow range covers levels from -18